tommason14/mccg/python_tutorial.md

 In the real-world, objects have physical attributes and behaviour.
 For example, humans have fingers, they have age, a height, and a weight.
-These are all atrributes.
+These are all attributes.
 Behaviours associated with humans include speaking, eating and walking.
 In OOP, variables are known as attributes, and functions relating to the behaviour of an object are called methods.

 Objects can be written as classes, with the syntax `class object`.
 At the start of the tutorial, I [mentioned](#python-specifics) that everything in Python is an object with a defined type.
 This means that when we create a list, all we are doing is creating an *instance* of the `list` class.

 ```python
 >>> lst = list() # create an instance of the list class